Rising Freshman Parent Night:

-Please see Mr. Cunningham or Mrs. Dorman in room 201 to register a device.
+Please see Mr. Cunningham or Mrs. Dorman in room 201 if you need help accessing the wireless network on your device.

 Registering a New Student:

-For information on registering a new student at Cooper for the 2012-2013 school year please click on Student Services in the menu bar.
-You may also want to view the Online Opening Information that parents reviewed at the beginning of the school year.
+For information on registering a new student at Cooper please click on Student Services in the menu bar.